United States v. Schwimmer: Quotes from the dissenting opinion by Justice Holmes (Justice Brandeis concurring)

 Surely it cannot show lack of attachment to the principles of the Constitution that she thinks that it can be improved.
 I suppose that most intelligent people think that it might be.

 Some of her answers might excite popular prejudice, but if there is any principle of the Constitution that more imperatively calls for attachment than any other it is the principle of free thought—not free thought for those who agree with us but freedom for the thought that we hate.

 I would suggest that the Quakers have done their share to make the country what it is, that many citizens agree with the applicant's belief and that I had not supposed hitherto that we regretted our inability to expel them because they believed more than some of us do in the teachings of the Sermon on the Mount.

 Significance

 The Court placed great emphasis on the interest of the state to foster feelings of nationalism even though the nationalist beliefs of the country may have some conflict with religious beliefs.
 The case is best known, however, for Justice Holmes's phrase concerning "freedom for the thought that we hate," which has become a favorite statement of the underlying principles of free speech embodied in the First Amendment.

+Also, with this case Olive H. Rabe became the first woman to argue a free speech case before the U.S. Supreme Court.